 Yes, marijuana use is legal in Hawaii, with conditions.
-As of the middle of 2016 we are right around the corner from operating medical dispensaries.
+As of 2016 Hawaii began operating medical dispensaries.
 In 2015, some sweeping legislation regarding marijuana was passed in Hawaii and effectively, pot is legal in Hawaii for medical reasons only.
 Anybody without cancer, HIV, or other “debilitating” conditions, is not supposed to be touching the stuff.

 For the record, I’m not a fan of the substance, but I still ‘get’ that I’m probably in the minority of people living in Hawaii.
 Marijuana, pot, herb, pakalolo, budz, Kona Gold, Maui Wowie, all refer to to same thing.
 When touring around one of the Hawaiian Islands and you see a local guy standing in the middle of the road on a particularly deserted stretch, he isn’t there to rob you or ask you to jumpstart his vehicle.
 He will likely be holding up a massive bunch of freshly culled pot and asking you whether you want to buy some buuuuudzzzz.